Evaluating a string of code in Erlang at runtime

 Security Considerations

-There are some serious pits to fall into if you allow just anyone to execute an arbitrary line of code, but more on that in a minute.
+As might be expected though, there are some serious security pitfalls if you allow just anyone to execute an arbitrary line of code though.

-Let’s say we’ve created a web page where a user can just type in their username to see information about themselves.
-Behind the scenes, we just take the username as they entered it, and plug it into a query that looks like this:
+We've just created a UI where a user can just type in their username to see information about themselves.
+Behind the scenes, we simply take the username as they entered it, and plug it into a query that looks like this:

 "select * from user_table where user_name = " + username